- Looking to expand your VST library but short on cash?

 At first glance it may seem as though Triple EQ has little to offer – we’ve already looked at a few alternatives to your DAW’s standard equalizer and this doesn’t seem to do anything that different.

 Thankfully, Blue Cat have some tricks up their sleeves to keep things interesting.
-For starters, there is a whopping 80db of range here should you need it, and thanks to the automatic volume leveling you can go extreme without blowing up your speakers.
+For starters with this free EQ, there is a whopping 80db of range here should you need it, and thanks to the automatic volume leveling you can go extreme without blowing up your speakers.
 (For reference, Ableton’s EQ8 has a range of 30db which is more than enough for standard tone correction.)

 Another defining feature is found in how the low shelf, high shelf and mid-range frequencies are all cleverly calculated from a single control.
 This makes automation a breeze by packing several frequency and gain parameters into a single control that serves as a neat alternative to traditional filters and an excellent DJ effect to boot.